h293wang-new/dbaas-docs/tidb-cloud-support.md

 3. Click **Send** to submit your request.

-4. Please check your email to view the status of your request history and communication records.
+4. Check your email to view the status of your request history and communication records.
 You can continue to communicate with the support team before the request is closed.